 - The George Washington University Law School (J.D., With Honors)

 - Vice Chair, Van Vleck Moot Court Board

 - University of Vermont (B.A., cum laude)

 - Washington, D.C.

 - Maine State and American Bar Associations: Section of Taxation, Employee Benefits (subcommittees on Defined Benefits Plans, Welfare Plan Design and Funding, and Exempt Organizations and Governmental Plans)

 - Chambers USA: America's Leading Lawyers for Business under Labor & Employment: Employee Benefits & Compensation

-- The Best Lawyers in America under Employee Benefits (ERISA) Law and Health Care Law
+- Listed in The Best Lawyers in America© for Employee Benefits (ERISA) Law in Portland, Maine

 To learn more about third-party ratings and rankings, and the selection processes used for inclusion, click here.